Roshen98/League_Of_Leshen/README.md

 A web-based RPG game that involves the use of HTML, CSS and Javascript.
 This project is to protray some stories from the game League of Legend created by Riot.

+NOTE: Laptop and Computer Games Only.
+It will not work on the phone or ipad.

 Project Roles:

 TheUnseenBlade - Liangjie Shen(Roger)